-Specify the name of the DataLoader process with which Connect:Direct HP NonStop communicates.
-Connect:Direct HP NonStop assumes that the Process is already running when the COPY operation starts.
+Specify the name of the DataLoader process with which Sterling Connect:Direct for HP NonStop communicates.
+Sterling Connect:Direct for HP NonStop assumes that the Process is already running when the COPY operation starts.
 The syntax for specifying a DataLoader/MP exit where the Process is already running follows: